openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 The enclave memory manager keeps track of memory allocation and layout info inside enclave address range (ELRANGE) using an internal structure called the Enclave Memory Area (EMA) List.
-The EMA and EMA list are considered private data structure of memory manager, and their internals are not exposed in client-facing APIs.
+The EMA and the EMA list are considered private data structures of the memory manager, and their internals are not exposed in client-facing APIs.
 - The EMA list tracks all memory regions in use (reserved, committed, commit-on-demand) in ELRANGE.